James F. Glynn: Military career

 Glynn was commissioned in the United States Marine Corps as a second lieutenant in 1989 following graduation from United States Naval Academy.
 Glynn graduated from The Basic School and the Infantry Officers Course, then reported to 3rd Battalion, 3rd Marines at Marine Corps Base Hawaii in Kaneohe where he served as a rifle platoon commander throughout Operations Desert Shield/Desert Storm and later as the 81 mm Mortar Platoon Commander.
 He has served staff billets at: Marine Barracks, Washington, D.C.; executive officer, 1st Battalion, 4th Marines, Camp Pendleton; Marine Corps Recruiting Station, San Antonio; G-3, Future Operations, 1st Marine Expeditionary Force and Director, Regional Operations (J3) Special Operations Command – Africa from May 2010 to July 2011.
 Glynn served in Iraq from 2006 to 2007 as the Battalion Landing Team Commanding Officer, 2nd Battalion, 4th Marines, 15th Marine Expeditionary Unit.
 As a colonel, Glynn served as commanding officer of the Marine Raider Training Center, formerly known as MARSOC Special Operations School, from July 2011 to July 2013.

 Glynn's most recent assignments include: Military Assistant to the Assistant Commandant of the Marine Corps from July 2013 to August 2015 and then as the Director of the Office of U.S. Marine Corps Communication, Headquarters Marine Corps from Sept 2015 to Jun 2017; Deputy Commanding General of Special Operations Joint Task Force, Operation Inherent Resolve (Forward) from July 2017 to July 2018; Commanding General, Marine Corps Recruit Depot Parris Island and Eastern Recruiting Region and assumed duties as commanding officer of United States Marine Forces Special Operations Command on 26 June 2020.
 Following that, he became deputy commanding general of the United States Marine Corps Training and Education Command.

 On 6 September 2022, Glynn was nominated for promotion to lieutenant general and assignment as deputy commandant for manpower and reserve affairs of the United States Marine Corps.
 His nomination was confirmed by voice vote of the Senate on 29 September 2022.

-On 23 October 2023, it was reported that President Joe Biden sent a delegation of officers including Glynn to advise the IDF during the Gaza war, based on their expertise from fighting ISIS in Mosul.
+On 23 October 2023, it was reported that President Joe Biden sent a delegation of officers including Glynn to advise the Israel Defense Forces during the Gaza war, based on their expertise from fighting ISIS in Mosul.

 In March 2024, Glynn was nominated for reappointment as lieutenant general and assignment as the commanding general of U.S. Marine Corps Forces, Pacific and Fleet Marine Force, Pacific.
+On 12 September 2024, he took command of MARFORPAC from Lt.
+Gen. William Jurney.

+He relinquished command to Lt.
+Gen. Roger B. Turner on 12 August 2026, and retired from the Marine Corps on 18 September 2026.